 Meaning

-In the quote “For anything worth having one must pay the price and the price is always work, patience, love, self-sacrifice – no paper currency, no promises to pay, but the gold of real service.,” the emphasis is on love.
-It highlights the thought that love often grows out of simple everyday moments while implying that small gestures build affection.
+“For anything worth having one must pay the price and the price is always work, patience, love, self-sacrifice – no paper currency, no promises to pay, but the gold of real service.” presents a viewpoint centered on love.
+It implies that love can be found in unexpected places and encourages us to remember that love grows when shared.

 Theme